-Lifting is so much a part of everyday routine that most persons give it little advance thought.
+Lifting is so much a part of everyday routine.
 This sometimes results in pulled muscles, strains, and sprains of the back.
 Many back injuries can be prevented by proper utilization of body mechanics to avert strain when lifting and carrying heavy or bulky materials.